Research

 Personal Academic Research

-The majority of my work focuses on current issues in bioethics and applied ethics more generally.
+The majority of my work focuses on current issues in bioethics, philosophy of medicine and psychiatry, and philosophy of science.
 Within the field of bioethics I have particular interests in trust, pandemic ethics and public/global health ethics more generally.
-I have other research interests in philosophy of medicine and psychiatry, specifically the intersection of psychotherapy, philosophy of medicine, and AI ethics.
 Some of this applied work ties in with areas in philosophy of mind, and I am particularly interested in the possibility of extended emotions as derived from the extended mind literature.

 Other Academic Research